 It is essential that you have gained at least grade B in Higher Tier Maths and a B in Physics or Double Science.
 Most students will take Maths AS/A Level alongside Physics.
-Students studying for Physics A-level should have achieved an average GCSE point score of 5.5 or above and at least a grade C in English.
+Students studying for Physics A-level should normally have achieved an average GCSE point score of 5.5 or above and at least a grade C in English.

 Essential: approximately £40 anticipated for new textbook and CDROM.
 All students will be expected to provide their own textbook and revision guide, stationery and calculators.

 If the costs of equipment, materials and trips may cause you financial hardship, you may wish to read through details of the financial support scheme on our website.